What are blockchain confirmations?

-Blockchain confirmation is a number of occasions that another block or transaction is chronologically positioned after the block of your transaction.
-Blockchain Confirmations enable users to know that their transactions over blockchain networks have been secured.
-When a transaction is made on a Blockchain network – for example, when you submit a couple of coins to your friend’s digital wallet address – the transaction must be registered on that blockchain’s encrypted, immutable public ledger.
+Blockchain confirmations tell us something about the number of occasions that another block or transaction is chronologically positioned after the block of your transaction.
+Blockchain confirmations also enable users to know that their transactions over blockchain networks have been secured.

 Blockchain transactions start off as unconfirmed.
 Bitcoin (or other cryptocurrency) miners will then place the transaction into a certain block, together with other transactions.
 Mining computers are then used to solve mathematical puzzles, known as Proof-of-Work.
 After that has happened, your block will be confirmed by the Bitcoin network and added to the blockchain.
 Every completed block after

 that is another confirmation of your transaction.
 It provides security and reliability of the blockchain in question.

 Blockchain confirmations are now explained in a nutshell.
 Expand your knowledge further and find out how blockchain works in general, for example.
 Our knowledge base will answer most of your blockchain and crypto related questions.